Goldman Sachs Maintains Crown Holdings (CCK) Neutral Recommendation

 What is the Fund Sentiment?

-There are 916 funds or institutions reporting positions in Crown Holdings.
-This is a decrease of 23 owner(s) or 2.45% in the last quarter.
-Average portfolio weight of all funds dedicated to CCK is 0.35%, a decrease of 10.75%.
-Total shares owned by institutions decreased in the last three months by 3.90% to 131,735K shares.
-The put/call ratio of CCK is 1.17, indicating a bearish outlook.
+There are 913 funds or institutions reporting positions in Crown Holdings.
+This is a decrease of 26 owner(s) or 2.77% in the last quarter.
+Average portfolio weight of all funds dedicated to CCK is 0.35%, a decrease of 11.23%.
+Total shares owned by institutions decreased in the last three months by 3.36% to 131,671K shares.
+The put/call ratio of CCK is 0.97, indicating a bullish outlook.

 What are Other Shareholders Doing?